A Fused Gaussian Process Model for Very Large Spatial Data: Application with Sea Surface Temperature Data

-\subsection{Application with Sea Surface Temperature Data}
+\section{Application with Sea Surface Temperature Data}

 Sea surface temperature plays a vital role in the Earth's atmosphere and climate systems.
-A complete and accurate map of SST is essential in oceanographic sciences, weather forecasts, and in studying global and regional climate changes \citep{Donlon2002, Zhang2009, Hirota2011, Lau2012}.
-In this section, the performance of the FGP is illustrated by analyzing a dataset of $n=391,789$ observations of SST on July 6, 2002.
-These data are obtained by combining and transforming original Level 3 data at 4- or 9-km spatial resolutions from the Moderate Resolution Imaging Spectroradiometer (MODIS) instruments on board NASA's Terra and Aqua satellites.
+A complete and accurate map of SST is essential in oceanographic sciences, weather forecasts, and in studying global and regional climate changes \citep{Donlon2002}.
+In this section, the performance of FGP is illustrated by analyzing a dataset of $n=391,789$ observations of SST on July 6, 2002.
+These data are obtained by combining and transforming original Level 2 data at 4 or 9 km spatial resolutions from the Moderate Resolution Imaging Spectroradiometer (MODIS) instruments on board NASA's Terra and Aqua satellites.
 The resulting data product is defined at a global grid of equal-areal hexagon cells with intercell distance 30 km, called Discrete Global Grids \citep[DGGs;][]{Sahr2003}.
-This overlaid grid of 30-km hexagons defines the spatial resolution of interest in our analysis and is used for the corresponding lattice for the GGM component in the FGP.
-Note that 440,894 DGG hexagons over ocean, due to alignment of the satellite orbits and failure to retrieve (e.g., presence of clouds), observations are available at $n=391,789$ hexagons, and thus there are 49,105 hexagons with missing data.
-From the validation data and instrument specification, the measurement-error variance $\sigma^2_{\epsilon}$ is known to be $0.25$.
+This overlaid grid of 30-km hexagons defines the spatial resolution of interest in our analysis and is used for the corresponding lattice for the GGM component in FGP.
+There are 440,894 DGG hexagons over ocean, due to alignment of the satellite orbits and failure to retrieve (e.g., presence of clouds).
+SST observations are available at $n=391,789$ hexagons, and thus there are 49,105 hexagons without any observations.
+The measurement-error variance is estimated as 0.0112 by fitting empirical semivariograms near the origin as in \cite{Kang2010}.